Open Energy Services -- Forecasting and Optimization as a Service for Energy Management Applications at Scale: Design Concept

 \subsection{Service Components}

-The concept described in this section arises from the requirements \reqref{FR01} and \reqref{NFR06}, i.e. that service providers should be able to derive a functional service from existing forecasting or optimization code with minimal effort.
-Especially the latter (\reqref{NFR06}) imposes that as much functionality as possible should be realized by the service framework in order to keep the implementation effort for a service provider low.
+The concept described in this section arises from the requirements \reqref{FR01} and \reqref{NFR06}, i.e. that it should be possible to derive a functional service from an existing forecasting or optimization code with minimal effort.
+Especially the latter (\reqref{NFR06}) imposes that as much functionality as possible should be realized by the service framework in order to keep the implementation effort for the service developer low.

-To this end we define that a functional service will consist of several components that can be grouped into three categories as summarized in \figref{fig_service_components}: \begin{enumerate} \item Base: Containing the components necessary for executing the code of the service. \item Service Framework: Containing all components that are generic to all services. \item Service Specific: Containing all components that a service provider must implement to derive a functional service. \end{enumerate}
+To this end we define a functional service to consist of several components that can be grouped into three categories as summarized in \figref{fig_service_components}: \begin{enumerate} \item Base: Containing the components necessary for executing the code of the service. \item Service Framework: Containing all components generic to all services. \item Service Specific: Containing all components a service provider must implement to derive a functional service. \end{enumerate}

 The primary component of the service framework is the \gls{API} as defined above.
-Additionally we need to consider that computing the result of a request (as well as fitting user specific parameters) might take significant time (\reqref{FR08}), while the \gls{REST} \gls{API} of the service should respond immediately.
-Hence, it is necessary to decouple the API from the interaction with forecasting or optimization code.
-Therefore we introduce the \emph{worker}, which is a second component of the service framework that is executed in a second process, and that is responsible for computing the requested results.
-It is worth noting that this concurrent processing is crucially important, as else executing a forecasting or optimization code might block the \gls{API} from responding to other calls from users\footnote{ Decoupling the \gls{API} from computing results furthermore allows more sophisticated load management like queuing tasks until resources for computation are available while still allowing the \gls{API} to be responsive to user calls.}.
+Additionally, we need to consider that computing the result of a request (as well as fitting system-specific parameters) might take significant time (\reqref{FR08}), while the \gls{REST} \gls{API} of the service should respond immediately.
+Hence, it is necessary to decouple the \gls{API} from the interaction with forecasting or optimization code.
+Therefore, we introduce the \emph{worker}, which is a second component provided by the service framework that is executed in a dedicated process and that is responsible for computing the requested results.
+It is worth noting that this concurrent processing is crucially important, as, otherwise, executing a forecasting or optimization code might block the \gls{API} from responding to other calls from clients\footnote{ Decoupling the \gls{API} from computing results furthermore allows more sophisticated load management, like queuing tasks until resources for computation are available, while still allowing the \gls{API} to be responsive to client calls.}.